 The GSO 2040 Future Land Use Map designates this location as Residential.
-The requested City PI (Public and Institutional) zoning district would allow uses that are generally consistent with those described in the Residential future land use designations.
-When located in areas designated by the Future Land Use Map as Residential, uses other than single family residential and multi-family residential should generally be in the scale of a Neighborhood- or a District-Scaled Activity Center as described in the Future Built Form Map, in a form that is appropriate to the character of the area.
-The Future Built Form Map designates this location as Exurban; if this original zoning and annexation request is approved, the subject site is considered to be redesignated to the Urban General place type.
+The requested City CD-RM-12 (Conditional District - Residential, Multi-Family - 12 du/ac) zoning district, as conditioned, would allow uses that are generally consistent with those described in the Residential future land use designation.
+The Future Built Form Map designates this location as Exurban; if this original zoning and annexation request is approved, the subject site is considered to be re-designated to the Urban General place type.
 The Growth Tiers Map designates this location as being within Growth Tier 2.